-Improving energy efficiently is critical, particularly in South Africa, where electricity costs are increasing and primarily generated using fossil fuels.
-Exxaro is committed to being carbon neutral by 2050 for scope 1 and 2 GHG emissions.
-We recognise that energy management is the key driver of carbon emissions and therefore critical to the achievement of our decarbonisation goals.
+Improving energy efficiently is critical, particularly in South Africa, where Innovative and efficient energy management is critical electricity costs are increasing and primarily generated using fossil fuels. on our path to carbon neutrality.
+As we prepare our Exxaro is committed to being carbon neutral by 2050 for scope 1 and 2 business for the low-carbon economy, we must ensure GHG emissions.
+We recognise that energy management is the key driver that decarbonisation thinking is embedded throughout of carbon emissions and therefore critical to the achievement of our our operations with an ongoing commitment to reduce our decarbonisation goals. energy consumption.